leoll2/git-fat/README.md

 Run `git fat init` to activate the extension.
 Now add and commit as usual.
 Matched files will be transparently stored externally, but will appear complete in the working tree.

-Set a remote store for the fat objects by editing `.gitfat`.
+The following step depends on the storage backend that you want to use.
+In practice, it's a matter of editing the `.gitfat` configuration file.
+The latter should typically be committed to the repository so, that others will automatically have their remote set.

+###rsync

+To use rsync as backend storage, edit `.gitfat` like this:

     [rsync]
     remote = your.remote-host.org:/share/fat-store

-To use an Amazon S3 bucket as the storage backend, you should first install the [AWS CLI](https://aws.amazon.com/cli/) and have it on your PATH.
-Your `.gitfat` configuration would look like this:

-    [s3]
-    bucket = s3://your-s3-bucket

-This file should typically be committed to the repository so that others will automatically have their remote set.
-This remote address can use any protocol supported by rsync.

 Most users will configure it to use remote ssh in a directory with shared access.
 To do this, set the `sshuser` and `sshport` variables in `.gitfat`